danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.editTitle.html" name="channels.editTitle">Edit the name of a channel/supergroup: channels.editTitle</a>

+* <a href="phone.editGroupCallTitle.html" name="phone.editGroupCallTitle">Edit the title of a group call or livestream: phone.editGroupCallTitle</a>

 * <a href="account.updateNotifySettings.html" name="account.updateNotifySettings">Edits notification settings from a given user/group, from all users/all groups: account.updateNotifySettings</a>

+* <a href="messages.toggleNoForwards.html" name="messages.toggleNoForwards">Enable or disable content protection on a channel or chat: messages.toggleNoForwards</a>

 * <a href="contacts.toggleTopPeers.html" name="contacts.toggleTopPeers">Enable/disable top peers: contacts.toggleTopPeers</a>